-If you’ve injured yourself, you might immediately feel a great deal of frustration and anger set in as you know that this may mean time away from your training.
+If you’ve injured yourself, you might immediately feel a great deal of frustration.
+And anger set in as you know this may mean time away from your training.

-Nothing is more devastating to someone who is serious about their results than finding themselves injured and unable to keep at it.
+Nothing is more devastating to someone serious about their results than finding themselves injured and unable to keep at it.

-What’s even worse is often, the most serious injuries and pain which occur are ones that could have easily been prevented.
+What’s even worse is often, the most serious injuries and pain that occur could have easily been prevented.

-Getting injured in the most ridiculous way like, how about popping out a rib reaching up for a towel, or your back when you are simply brushing your teeth, can leave you frustrated, but not only that, you will be frustrated and suffering with rib pain and back pain.
+Getting injured ridiculously.
+It can leave you frustrated.
+How about popping out a rib, reaching up for a towel, or your back when you brush your teeth?
+But not only that, you will be frustrated and suffer from rib and back pain.

 Please, how does this even happen?

-But, before you hang up your gym shoes and take a week or two off to allow the healing process to get underway, you may want to consider the possibility of utilizing bodyweight exercises to help not only maintain your fitness while you are taking time away from heavy lifting, but to also strengthen some of the muscles and ligaments surrounding that injury.
+But, before you hang up your gym shoes, take a week or two off.
+Allow the healing process to get underway.
+You may want to consider the possibility of utilizing bodyweight exercises.
+To help not only maintain your fitness while you are taking time away from heavy lifting.
+But also to strengthen some of the muscles and ligaments surrounding that injury.

-Let’s have a quick look at a few of the key points that you should remember when thinking about using bodyweight exercises to combat an injury.
+Let’s have a quick look at a few key points you should remember when thinking about using bodyweight exercises to combat an injury.

 How Bodyweight Exercises Can Help Your Injuries

-Let’s talk about why bodyweight exercises can help when you’re dealing with an injury, or you have rehabbed and want to avoid an injury.
+Let’s talk about why bodyweight exercises can help when dealing with an injury or if you have rehabbed and want to avoid an injury.

-Often it’s the sheer stress load of such heavy weight that is further aggravating the injury, making it that much harder to heal yourself and recover.
+Often it’s the sheer stress load of such a heavyweight that further aggravates the injury, making it much harder to heal yourself and recover.

-If you keep pushing you will just be breaking down the injured tissues further and continuing the inflammation and aggravating the injury.
+If you keep pushing, you will further break down the injured tissues, continuing the inflammation and aggravating the injury.

-But, with body weight training such as the BodyRipped Totality system you’ll only have to support your own body weight, which is more than sufficient to maintain muscular strength while the healing process gets underway.
-Bodyweight training won’t put as much total strain on the body and blood will continue to circulate through the injured area.
+But, with bodyweight training such as the BodyRipped Totality system, you’ll only have to support your body weight, which is more than sufficient to maintain muscular strength while the healing process gets underway.
+Bodyweight training won’t put as much strain on the body, and blood will continue circulating through the injured area.

-In addition to this, bodyweight exercises will typically require balance and agility as you perform them, especially as you advance from the beginning momentum phase through to the advanced perform phase of the Totality system.
-It will help to build up the muscle fibres deep within the muscle tissues as well as the ligaments and tendons.
+In addition, bodyweight exercises will typically require balance and agility as you perform them, especially as you advance from the beginning momentum phase to the advanced perform phase of the Totality system.
+It will help build up the muscle fibers deep within the muscle tissues and the ligaments and tendons.

-This in turn makes you stronger, and even if you have recovered from the injury and get back to your usual training again, you’re less likely to find yourself injured once again.
+This, in turn, makes you stronger, and even if you have recovered from the injury and get back to your regular training, you’re less likely to find yourself injured again.

 Which Bodyweight Exercises To Perform?

-Bodyweight exercises can help assist you through an injury such as back pain, and more importantly your rehab and future training regime, but which bodyweight exercises should you perform?
+Bodyweight exercises can help you through an injury such as back pain and, more importantly, your rehab and future training regime, but which bodyweight exercises should you perform?

-First you need to assess the nature of your rehab, for back pain as an example and future training plan and goals.
+First, you need to assess the nature of your rehab, for back pain, as an example, and future training plans and goals.
 In some cases, an injury will be just to a small muscle group and be more of a nagging pain than anything else.
-In this case, it’s not going to be all that limiting and you’ll have the freedom to move through your desired program.
-Even when injured, you might be surprised to learn, it is possible to perform at a high level while protecting the injured area.
+In this case, it’s not going to be all that limiting, and you’ll have the freedom to move through your desired program.
+Even when injured, you might be surprised to learn that you can perform at a high level while protecting the injured area.
 Maintaining mobility, with the guidance of a practitioner, is critical for your rehab and future fitness.

-One of the most challenging injured areas is your back especially if you are suffering from chronic back pain.
-When you are recovering and trying to fix your back pain, maintaining your mobility will be integral to speeding up your recovery.
+One of the most challenging injured areas is your back, especially if you suffer from chronic back pain.
+Maintaining mobility will be integral to speeding up your recovery when you are recovering and trying to fix your back pain.
 Integrating bodyweight training is one of the solutions for recovering from a back injury.